 Through the evidence base and the DtC process it has become apparent that Green Belt parcels straddle administrative boundaries.
 This is particularly true along the city's constrained southern boundary, where a number of land areas are separated through administrative boundaries.
 As such, when considered in isolation through the Coventry Local Plan the land in question is considered unsuitable for removal from the Green Belt due to the inability to create defensible boundaries that would endure beyond the plan period.
-When considered alongside development options within Warwick District however the land could provide longer term possibilities for the release of land from the Green Belt to support cross boundary development in Warwick District.
+When considered alongside development options within Warwick District however the land could provide longer term possibilities for the release of land from the Green Belt to support cross boundary development proposals in Warwick District.
+Given the nature of the areas involved though, the retention and delivery of infrastructure, most notably for highways, education or green spaces would be the main focus.
+This reflects the existing nature of these sites which largely comprise existing low density homes, existing education provisions or ancient woodland.

 As discussed in the context of Policy DS1 and DS2 however, the Council cannot place undue pressure on neighbouring authorities to develop on specific sites.
-It can however put a mechanism in place that respond to potential longer term development options meaning its own Plan retains a strong degree of flexibility and is able to respond to emerging circumstances in neighbouring areas.
+It can however put a mechanism in place that responds to potential longer term development options meaning its own Plan remains flexible and retains a strong degree of flexibility and is able to respond to emerging circumstances in neighbouring areas.
 This also allows the Council to continue discharging its responsibilities through the DtC in an effective and continuous way.